AvailLang/Avail/README.md

 Please follow any installation directions provided by the Oracle website or included with the JDK.

-(As of the time of writing, Avail has not yet been tested on Java 1.8, which has only been officially released for a few days.
-If you try it and it works, then great; otherwise, try running Java 1.7.
-To obtain Java 1.7, you will need to visit the link above and scroll down; the top part of the page is pushing Java 1.8.
-Make sure to grab the JDK, not the JRE.)

 The commands of interest are "java" and "javac".
 Please make sure that these are on your path.